 “I think I put more pressure on myself because I was playing for Spain, for the Spaniards,” Alcaraz stated.
 “I felt that I let the Spanish people down by not winning the gold.”

 The 21-yearold Alcaraz claimed he has never experienced such pressure in any of his four Grand Slam final appearances, which he has won.
-Alcaraz stated, “It was different kind of pressure.”
-“Everyone in Spain wanted me to win the gold, and wanted to win the gold as well.”
+Alcaraz stated, “It was a different kind of pressure.”
+“Everyone in Spain wanted me to win the gold, and I wanted to win the gold as well.”
 He said that the increased pressure hurt him, particularly during the game’s pivotal moments.
-“In those difficult moments usually raise my level, but wasn’t able to do that today,” Alcaraz stated.
-“I think was under pressure under such circumstances.
+“In those difficult moments I usually raise my level, but I wasn’t able to do that today,” Alcaraz stated.
+“I think I was under pressure under such circumstances.
 The Olympics only occur once every four years, but you play four Grand Slams year.”
 After “realizing that,” he said there was still cause for him to feel proud.

 He claimed that even after “realizing that I gave everything,” he still had cause for pride.